Completion & Final Refit

 Completion Algorithm

-For each marker ID in the BoardLayout that was not detected in the initial pipeline:
+For each target cell that was not detected in the initial pipeline:

-- Project: use the homography to map the board position to image coordinates
+- Project: use the homography to map the cell’s board (or frame) position to image coordinates

 - Boundary check: skip if the projected position is too close to the image edge (within